-CE9165 Req OMM 4 Weeks
+CLME 9165 Req OMM 4 Weeks

 The Osteopathic Manipulative Medicine (OMM) clerkship is designed to provide students with an opportunity to experience OMM in the clinical setting.
 Students will perform Osteopathic Manipulative Treatment under the supervision of a licensed osteopathic physician.
 The rotation is four weeks in length.
-Students spend one week in the hospital setting and three weeks in the ambulatory clinic.
+The student's learning experience will be divided among the hospital setting, ambulatory clinic and independent learning.